wirelesschipmunk/epic-trivia/README.md

 # epic-trivia!
 epic-trivia!
-for now only 10 questions
+for now only 10 questions,
-question can repeat
+questions can repeat